Table of Contents Hide

-Generally, cells in our body ages die and are replaced by the new ones.
+Generally, cells in our body age die and are replaced by new ones.
 But with cancer, this cycle is disrupted.
 Brain tumor cells grow and unlike other normal cells, they don’t die.
-Eventually, cancerous cells keeps growing and more cell are added to this abnormal mass of tissue.
+Eventually, cancerous cells keep growing and more cells are added to this abnormal mass of tissue.
 Similarly, brain cancer is an abnormal growth of tissue in the brain or spine that can disrupt the proper functioning of the central nervous system.
-Read more to get detail information about brain tumor symptoms, causes and treatment in India.
+Read more to get detailed information about brain tumor symptoms, causes, and treatment in India.

 Types of Brain Tumors

-Depending on the where the cancerous growth has started and spread, there are 2 general groups:
+Depending on where the cancerous growth has started and spread, there are 2 general groups: